John R. Poulsen

 Upstill-Goddard, RC, Salter, ME, Mann, PJ, Barnes, J, Poulsen, J, Dinga, B, Fiske, GJ, and Holmes, RM.
 "The riverine source of CH4 and N2O from the Republic of Congo, western Congo Basin."
 Biogeosciences 14, no. 9 (May 5, 2017): 2267-2281.

-Using Afican Forest Elephant Behavioral Ecology to Inform Anti-Poaching Strategies awarded by Riverbanks Zoo & Garden
+Using African Forest Elephant Behavioral Ecology to Inform Anti-Poaching Strategies awarded by Cleveland Metroparks

 ENERGY 795: Connections in Energy: Interdisciplinary Team Projects (ENERGY 795: Connections in Energy: Interdisciplinary Team Projects)

 ENVIRON 593: Independent Studies and Projects (ENVIRON 593: Independent Studies and Projects)

 BIOLOGY 561: Tropical Ecology (BIOLOGY 561: Tropical Ecology)

 ENVIRON 590: Special Topics (ENVIRON 590: Special Topics)

 ENVIRON 517: Tropical Ecology (ENVIRON 517: Tropical Ecology)